rust-lang/nomicon/src/drop-flags.md

 }
 ```

+At Rust 1.0, these flags were stored in the actual values that needed to
+be tracked.
+This was a big mess and you had to worry about it in unsafe code.

-The drop flags are tracked on the stack and no longer stashed in types that
+As of Rust 1.13, these flags are stored seperately on the stack, so you no
-implement drop.
+longer need to worry about them.